MyZenKey/sp-sdk-ios/README.md

 ```

 **Note:** For schemes other than `https`, you must add the scheme to your application's `CFBundleURLTypes` list.

-For an example of how to configure property lists for these custom keys, see the [Photo App](https://git.xcijv.net/sp-sdk/sp-sdk-ios/tree/develop/Example/PhotoApp).

 Redirect URLs will require the universal links to route the following paths to the application: `/authorize` and `/discoveryui`.
 For more information about universal links, read Apple's [documentation on the topic](https://developer.apple.com/documentation/uikit/core_app/allowing_apps_and_websites_to_link_to_your_content/enabling_universal_links).